 Completion of a FPM program does not guarantee acceptance into their chosen major or degree program because acceptance also depends on students obtaining a competitive GPA and meeting any other admission requirements specified by the university and the faculty.

 Flexible Pre-Major program is a University Transfer (UT) program in a narrow sense.
 However, unlike other UT programs, it places a student in the third year of a four-year degree program.

 Students in the UT program can be placed in the first or second year at the university depending on the number of credits they achieve at Alexander College.
 The eligibility to be admitted to a certain year of the Bachelor’s degree program.

-In addition, UT students can transfer to a university without having to decide on their major until after they are admitted, whereas students in the FPM program declare their major prior to applying to the university.
+UT students can transfer to a university without having to decide on their major until after they are admitted.
+Whereas, students in the FPM program declare their major prior to applying to the university.

-For more information about FPM programs and requirements, as well as FPM programs for other majors available at BCCAT member institutions, please see the BC Transfer Guide.
+For more information about FPM programs & requirements available at BCCAT member institutions, please see the BC Transfer Guide.

 Submit the form and we'll get back to you as soon as we can.